madhav-techcore/Amdox-Management-System/README.md

 🚀 Amdox Task Management System

-A full-stack task management application built using Java Spring Boot and React that helps teams organize tasks, track progress, and collaborate efficiently.
+A full-stack task management application built using Java Spring Boot, React, and MySQL to help teams organize work, track progress, and collaborate efficiently.

-The system provides secure authentication, role-based access control, Kanban workflow management, and real-time collaboration tools.
+The system provides secure authentication, role-based access control, Kanban workflow management, and real-time task collaboration.

-📌 Project Overview
+📌 Overview

-The Amdox Task Management System enables teams to manage tasks in a structured workflow.
-Users can create tasks, assign them to team members, track deadlines, and collaborate through comments.
+The Amdox Task Management System allows users to create, assign, and monitor tasks through a simple and interactive interface.

-The application follows a modern full-stack architecture:

-Frontend: React for interactive user interface

-Backend: Spring Boot REST APIs

-Database: MySQL

-Security: JWT-based authentication
+Users can:

+Create and manage tasks

+Assign tasks to team members

+Track deadlines and priorities

+Collaborate using task comments

+Visualize workflow using a Kanban board

-🏗️ Technology Stack
+🛠 Tech Stack
 Backend

 Java 17

-Spring Boot 3
+Spring Boot

 Spring Security